 Alternative Solo Carrying Positions

 Hip carry positions the kayak against your hip and side.
-This method works for very short distances but can strain your back if used improperly.
+This method works for very short distances to the water's edge but can strain your back if used for longer walks.

 Dragging suits plastic kayaks on smooth surfaces only.
 Grab the bow toggle and pull backward, letting the stern slide along the ground.
-Never drag composite or fiberglass boats.
+Never drag composite or fiberglass boats, and avoid rough concrete that gouges the hull.
+Consider a replaceable skid plate if you drag frequently.

 Loading a Kayak by Yourself